LarsBesselmann/MoRE_WhereAMI/README.md

 In this demo, you will show how to extend a WebSphere ND Cell, using the MoRE feature pak, for managed Liberty servers to manage and run Java 17 / Jakarta EE 10 (subset) applications using the familiar WebSphere administrative mode and admin console.

-The demo first shows an example application “Mod  Resorts” running in WebSphere ND 9.0.23.
+The demo first shows an example application “WhereAmI” running in WebSphere ND 9.0.23.
 The application is a simple Java 8 application using JEE 7 APIs.

-Included with the demo, is a new version of the Mod Reports application that is built using Java 17 and Jakarta 10 EE APIs, which are supported in the managed Liberty Servers (MoRE).
+Included with the demo, is a new version of the WhereAmI application that is built using Java 17 and Jakarta 10 EE APIs, which are supported in the managed Liberty Servers (MoRE).